 Get to Know Ms. Ouellette

-My name is Emily Ouellette and I am the voice director for grades 4-12 at the American Overseas School of Rome (AOSR).
+My name is Emily Ouellette and I am the voice director for grades 4-12 at the American Overseas School of Rome (AOSR) in Italy.
 I also serve as the general music teacher for upper elementary, as well as the drama teacher for middle school.
 My previous position was teaching lower elementary general music in Michigan, USA.
 While employed in Italy, I have served as the co-director of the middle and high school drama plays.
 I also enjoy being a part of our school's "Sunshine Club," a group that serves teachers and staff to provide community and positive support, during both celebration and sorrow.

 Part of the addressing the needs of all students is finding all effective methods of communication, from visual, to nonverbal.
 During coursework, I participated in a music cultural exchange program where I traveled to Shanghai, Xi'an, and Beijing, China.
 During this exchange we had the opportunity to collaborate with Chinese ensembles from universities and affiliated high schools, with rehearsals and presentations led by both American and Chinese professors. school's professors.
 Over the course of the trip, we found more effective ways to communicate, especially when a language barrier made verbal language too difficult.
 These methods include modeling, non-verbal, and singing, and have now become a staple.
 I also gained a new perspective of students who are in a classroom where their primary language is not spoken.

 Since my trip to China, I have had opportunities visit schools in Tornesch and Schorndorf, Germany, as well as teach and live in Rome, Italy.
 Every classroom has shed light on a different path in education.
 I always welcome the unique perspective and background knowledge that each child brings and work to incorporate it in the classroom.